GramGra07/GentrifiedAppsUtil/Writerside/topics/installation-instructions.md

 }
 ```

-Inside your `build.common.gradle` file, add the following to your packaging options:
+Inside your `build.common.gradle` file, add the following to your packaging options in your `android` block:

 ```gradle
 packagingOptions {